-The Phoenix Male Voice Choir was established at a public meeting in Norwich in February 2010 and gave its inaugural concert in July that year, so we are celebrating our 10th Birthday and Anniversary Year in 2020.
+The Phoenix Male Voice Choir was established at a public meeting in Norwich in February 2010 and gave its inaugural concert in July that year, so we arrived at our 10th Anniversary Year in 2020.
 Sadly though, the Covid-19 Coronavirus situation meant the cancellation of our celebratory 2020 Concert Programme and nearly all of our 2021 activities.
 However, we were able to treat our Families and Friends to a pre-Christmas short concert in December 2021 and are planning 3 'home base' concerts in 2022.